 For more details, see Nutrient Balance Ratios: Do They Matter and How Can I Manage Them?

 Should You Eat More or Less Omega-6 Polyunsaturated Fat?

 If you’ve made it this far, you can probably see that setting a target range for omega-6 is challenging, and the data supporting what and how much to eat is complex and confusing.
 There are plenty of passionate advocates on both sides of the debate!

 However, we know that overeating leads to obesity, which has many downstream implications, whether it be metabolic syndrome, obesity, diabetes, or any complications arising from these conditions.

-We also know that we have increased our omega-6 and energy intake substantially since the 1960s because of the reliance mainly due to the availability of ultra-processed, nutrient-poor, low-satiety foods that combine flavourings, processed seed oils, sugars, and starches.
+We also know that we have increased our omega-6 and energy intake substantially since the 1960s mainly due to the the availability of ultra-processed, nutrient-poor, low-satiety foods that combine flavourings, processed seed oils, sugars, and starches.

 Over the years, we’ve analysed data from more than forty thousand people who have used Nutrient Optimiser to understand the factors that lead to greater satiety and eating less vs eating more.

 As our satiety analysis details, the dominant factors that align with eating less are a higher percentage of total calories from protein (i.e., protein %), more fibre, and more nutrients per calorie (i.e., nutrient density) that are critical for satiety, like potassium, sodium and calcium.
 Therefore, we satisfy our cravings most effectively when we get more of these essential nutrients with fewer calories.

 We also know that ultra-processed foods that use refined flour, sugar and industrial seed oils have minimal amounts of these critical nutrients that promote satiety.
 So, one of the best things you can do for your health is to avoid ultra-processed foods that contain some combination of flour, sugar and oil in the ingredient list.